Autushka/conspector-parent/README.md

 - Deficiencies microservice UI should use port 8084 (can be changed if needed)
 - Logout functionality won't properly work for Deficiencies microservice.

+Features:

-There is a sample secured rest end point in gateway project that will return a list of existing users if user is logged in and is assigned to the role ROLE_ADMIN.
+- Example of paginatable/sortable end point (sample secured rest end point in gateway project that will return a list of existing users if user is logged in and is assigned to the role ROLE_ADMIN).
 Here is the path to the end point: http://localhost:8080/gateway/getUsers (type of the request is GET).
 Response can be pagenated and sorted (i.e. http://localhost:8080/gateway/getUsers?pag=0&size=1&sort=username,desc&sort=enabled,asc)

-Logged in user can change his password with PUT request http://localhost:8080/gateway/changePassword that accept two attributes in the payload: currentPassword and newPassword.
+- Logged in user can change his password with PUT request http://localhost:8080/gateway/changePassword that accept two attributes in the payload: currentPassword and newPassword.

+- Possibility to remember password (will be kept for two months);

+- Request input data validation (validation result will be returned with details per attribute - can be used to display field validation in UI for each view of the form)

+- Backend Localization enabled (based on cookie conspectorLanguage - cookie will stay valid for one month).
+I.e. request input validation results will be returned with respect of the current language.
+As example - there is validation for proper email format and password length for create user end point.

+- Rest end point unit test examples (groovy based)